NDevTK/OriginMarker/security.md

 #### 4.3.9.
 Risk of Sensitive Data Exfiltration by Other Co-Installed Extensions

-- **Mechanism:** A co-installed malicious extension exfiltrates data (e.g., browsing history, cookies).
+- **Mechanism:** A co-installed malicious extension exfiltrates data (e.g., Browse history, cookies).
 - **Impact on OriginMarker:** Indirect.
 If OriginMarker marks sensitive URLs, another extension with history access could identify these marked URLs, reducing OriginMarker's privacy benefits.
 - **Severity:** Medium (indirect ecosystem risk).
 - **Mitigation Context:** User awareness about vetting other extensions (5.11.3, 5.11.9).

 ### 4.4.
-Visual Deception and UI/UX Impersonation Attacks
+Visual Deception, UI/UX Impersonation, and Social Engineering Attacks

 #### 4.4.1.
-Homoglyph Spoofing of Origins
+Homoglyph Spoofing of Origins and Visually Similar Emoji Domains

-- **Mechanism:** Attacker uses Unicode characters visually similar to legitimate ones in a domain name (e.g., Cyrillic 'а' vs. Latin 'a').
-OriginMarker generates a unique marker for this visually deceptive domain.
+- **Mechanism:** Attackers use Unicode characters visually similar to legitimate ones in a domain name (e.g., Cyrillic 'а' vs. Latin 'a').
+Similarly, attackers can register emoji domains that utilize confusingly similar emojis to a legitimate site.
+OriginMarker will correctly generate a unique cryptographic marker for this visually deceptive domain.
-- **Impact:** User may trust the phishing site due to visual similarity, despite a unique marker.
-Undermines origin distinction.
+- **Impact:** The user might visually confuse the domain itself (in the URL bar) or the resulting OriginMarker emoji sequence if the differences are subtle.
+This undermines the intended visual authenticity signal, even with a cryptographically unique marker.
 - **Severity:** High.
 - **Mitigation Context:** Section 5.3.1 recommends displaying Punycode/IDN.
 User education (5.3.2).